 Don’t just tell your date how much you appreciate them, build a robot to share your love.
-In this date night you will make an automaton, a moving mechanical construction that can be programmed with your desired purpose, for a most memorable and unique date night.
+In this date night each couple will make an automaton, a moving mechanical construction designed by local inventor, David Ultis, for a most memorable and unique date night.
 Afterwards we will enjoy a delicious meal together.
 Beer and wine available for purchase with dinner.
 Ages 13 and up, registration ends March 1.

 When: Friday, March 3rd from 6-8 PM.

 Where: JUMP Make Studio on the fifth floor, take a left out of the elevators, go outside and head around the corner to the big Make sign.

 Cost: $70 per couple

 "From my earliest memories, I can remember making and building whatever came to mind.
 That practice and pastime has helped me prevail over many challenges in life, and it is my passion to excel in the making of inventions and prototypes.
 First and foremost my mission is to share and support the community through co-founding Open Lab Idaho, volunteering and holding workshops at libraries, exploring the bleeding edge of 3D printing and 21st century maker-tools, and helping to inform and shape the maker community in Boise.
 It is paramount to foster access and openness for the next generations of makers, scientists, engineers and inventors.
 I have harnessed those experiences of achievement and challenges into my business Citizen Scientific Workshop and through outreach, education, and invention, share that experience with the community."

 What do you love about our Boise community and why?